gilbustamante/ems/README.md

 # (CLI) EVE Market Search
 Basic command-line market search for EVE Online.
 ## Installation
-EMS requires the <code>requests</code> module (for API calls).
+EMS requires the <code>requests</code> module (for API calls to the [Fuzzworks Market Data API](https://market.fuzzwork.co.uk/api/)).
 You can install it with the following command: <code>pip install requests</code>.
 For the moment, EMS is only compatible with Python 3 or later.
 ## Usage
 Basic search syntax: <code>python ems.py your_search_here</code>

   If the search query is more than one word (E.g. "Inertial Stabilizers II"), you must wrap it in quotes.
 The query <strong>must</strong> be an exact match (for now).
 #### Searching Multiple Items At Once
 You can search for multiple items by separating them with a space.
 (E.g. <code>python ems.py Rifter "EMP S" "1MN Afterburner I"</code>)